dbahlburg/krillGrowthModelsComparison/README.md

 # Krill growth models intercomparison (Bahlburg et al. 2023)
-This repository contains all scripts and analyses used to generate the results presented in Bahlburg et al. (2023)
+This repository contains all scripts and analyses used to generate the results presented in Intercomparison of growth models for Antarctic krill (*Euphausia superba*): towards a generalised understanding Dominik Bahlburg, Sally Thorpe, Bettina Meyer, Uta Berger, Eugene Murphy

 The required input- as well as output files (climatology datasets, simulation results) are available at: